 Take a trip down to New Orleans with Rev Tor & Friends as they celebrate the life, music and spirit of three New Orleans legends: Dr. John, Charles Neville and Art Neville.
 The concert will feature two sets of Big Easy flavored jams.
-Berkshire County’s own piano legend Benny “fingers” Kohn will be at the grand piano for a set of Dr. John classics; and Rev Tor will lead the next set which will be full of Neville Brothers NOLA Funk, including music by The Meters.
+Berkshire County’s own piano legend Benny “fingers” Kohn will be at the grand piano for a set of Dr. John classics; and Rev Tor will lead a set full of The Meters and Neville Brothers NOLA Funk, featuring Max Creek’s Mark Mercier as well as a special appearance by Khalif Neville.
 The night will feature many fan favorites including: “Right Place, Wrong Time,” “Aiko Aiko,” “Yellow Moon,” “Cissy Strut” and so many more!

 Multi-Grammy Award-winning musician, singer and composer Mac Rebennack (better known as Dr. John) was inducted into the Rock & Roll Hall of Fame in 2011.
 Active as a session musician from the late 1950s until his death earlier this year, Dr. John gained a following in the late ’60s, after the release of his album Gris-Gris.
 He was famous for lively, theatrical stage shows inspired by Mardi Gras costumes, old time medicine shows and voodoo ceremonies.
 Dr. John recorded 30 studio albums and 9 live albums, as well as contributing to thousands of other musicians’ recordings.
 His immediately recognizable gravelly vocals, with a deep NOLA drawl, along with his accomplished boogie-woogie style piano playing, earned him the title, “The Voice of New Orleans.”